 - Improve enforcement of current federal domestic violence-related firearms laws by prohibiting persons convicted of stalking from possessing firearms.
 It also calls for notifying state and local law enforcement when an abuser fails a background check.

-Thank the House Reps who stood up to the NRA and call out those who didn’t!
+Don’t forget: thank the House Reps who stood up to the NRA and call out those who didn’t!

 In defiance of the NRA’s last-minute bullying tactics, the House went ahead and passed a strong VAWA reauthorization (H.R.
 1585) on April 4th.
 H.R.
 1585 will fund vital anti-violence programs and close loopholes in our current laws that allow abusers to keep their guns.
 It’s critical that we thank the 33 Republicans and the 230 Democrats who stood united against the NRA and prioritized women’s safety over politics.